IsmailOuazzani/Search-Image-By-Components/README.md

 ## How it works

-When the app is initialized, images existing  in the repository are analyzed using the resnet50_coco_best_v2.1.0.h5 model and the objects that they contain are stored in a JSON file.
+When the app is initialized, images existing  in the repository are analyzed using the resnet50_coco_best_v2.1.0.h5 pre-trained model (which can recognize 80 different kinds of everyday objects) and the objects that they contain are stored in a JSON file.
 Newly added images are analyzed as well.
 When a search is performed, the images that matches the best with the query are returned.

 ## Installation